HTTP 431 Request Header Too Large: The Ultimate Guide to Fix It

 2. Clear cache data: Cache data is stored on the client-side to speed up the loading time of web pages.
 If the cache data becomes corrupted or outdated, it can cause issues with the request headers.
 Clearing the cache data can help resolve these issues.

-See also 502 Bad Gateway Meaning: Comprehensive Guide To Fix it
+See also HTTP 511 Network Authentication Required: A Comprehensive Guide To Fix It

 Clearing cookies and cache data can be done through the browser settings.
 The exact steps may vary depending on the browser, but here are some general instructions: